Donations to the HSE must be evaluated, acknowledged and recorded.

 - For a donation of shares, you must get written approval from the Minister for Health before accepting the donation.

 To use a donation of money made to the HSE:

-- The finance operations general manager must agree that the proposed use of the donation meets any conditions attached.
+- The approvers must agree that the proposed use of the donation meets any conditions attached.

 - If approval is granted, the donation is transferred into revenue income in the accounting period, and assigned to the coded cost centre.